skolbot.AI Chatbot for Schools

 Step 3: Respond to every review, without exception

 Responding to positive reviews builds belonging and signals attentiveness to new prospects.
 Responding to negative reviews is even more strategically important.
 The structure that works: acknowledge the experience described, provide factual context where appropriate, and offer a direct contact route to resolve the issue.
-Never include identifying information about the student in a public response β€” this creates a UK GDPR exposure and damages trust further.
+Never include identifying information about the student in a public response β€” this creates a FERPA exposure and damages trust further.

 Step 4: Activate alumni as reputation carriers

 A rating of 4.2 or above, supported by at least 40 reviews, is the threshold below which measurable negative impact on applications begins.
 Above 4.5 with 80 or more recent reviews, the effect is clearly positive.
 A 4.8 rating based on 11 reviews is less persuasive than a 4.3 based on 130 varied reviews β€” volume and recency matter alongside the score itself.
+The NACAC State of College Admission report consistently confirms that perceived institutional reputation is among the top factors in applicant decision-making.

-You can flag a review to Google if it violates its content policies: spam, hate speech, verified conflict of interest, personal information about a minor.
+You can flag a review to Google if it violates its content policies: spam, hate speech, verified conflict of interest, or personal information about a minor.
 A genuine negative review from a real student cannot be removed at an institution's request.
 The only effective response is a professional, factual public reply.
-Under UK GDPR, do not include personally identifying details about the student in your response.
+Under FERPA, do not include personally identifying details about the student in your response β€” even a partial reference can constitute an unauthorized disclosure of an education record.

 How long does it take to meaningfully improve a Google rating?

-With a consistent, policy-compliant review collection strategy, most institutions can gain 0.3 to 0.5 stars within four to six months.
-The conditions: prompt satisfied students at positive experience moments, respond to all existing reviews, and never artificially inflate volume (Google's spam filters will suppress the reviews and may penalise the listing).
+With a consistent, FTC-compliant review collection strategy, most institutions can gain 0.3 to 0.5 stars within four to six months.
+The conditions: prompt satisfied students at positive experience moments, respond to all existing reviews, and never artificially inflate volume or offer incentives in exchange for positive reviews β€” both Google's spam filters and FTC enforcement target this.
 Progress is steady and durable rather than rapid.

 Related articles